kimatron/dive-in/README.md

 Special thanks to the following resources and individuals for their contributions and inspiration:

 - **[Code Institute](https://codeinstitute.net/)**: The "I Think Therefore I Blog" tutorial was essential for understanding Django's ORM and setting up initial models.
-- **[Django Documentation](https://docs.djangoproject.com/)**: Official documentation guided implementation Django features and best practices.
+- **[Django Documentation](https://docs.djangoproject.com/)**: Official documentation guided implementation of Django features and best practices.
 - **[CodePen](https://codepen.io/)**: Provided valuable front-end code snippets and design ideas.
 - **[Uiverse](https://uiverse.io/)**: Offered inspiration for web design and user experience improvements.
 - **[Bootstrap](https://getbootstrap.com/)**: Used for creating a responsive and modern layout.